 - 2 – Camera cards (should be at least 4GB each)

 Anyone involved in law enforcement or any field where photography is a requirement for documenting evidence or scenes.
 Must have required equipment.
 All required equipment is the minimum needed for any department’s photography kit to fully document any scene, so if you need to purchase some equipment to meet the requirement, it will be well used in the future.

 - Visitors attending training at WSCJTC are encouraged to wear their agency logo shirt/uniform or agency ID badge while on campus.
 If you are not wearing agency identification, you will be asked to check in at the front desk and will be provided with a clip-on visitor's identification card.

-- Fee: $50 for Late Cancellation or No Shows.
+- Fee: $50 for Late Cancellations or No Shows

 - 8:00 am-5:00 pm

 - Dates and Locations listed below

 ***Is this class full or not available????
 Please complete the Course Interest Survey.
 Please Note: This is not a waiting list.
 You will not be contacted by WSCJTC unless there is enough interest to generate a class being scheduled.
 At that time we will contact everyone that has shown interest so that applications can be submitted.

 WSCJTC LMS – Please contact your Training Manager to get registered online via LMS for this course.

 Registration status does not guarantee acceptance into the class.
 Selections will be completed four weeks prior to the class, and you will receive a notice at that time.